Sigmmma/c20/src/content/h1/guides/levels/kill-volumes/readme.md

 If you created multiple trigger volumes, you will need to repeat the above code for each trigger volume name.

 # Compiling the script and saving the scenario
-The final steps takes place back in Sapien.
-From the File menu, select "Compile scripts".
-This will convert the raw script source from the `data\levels\...\scripts\` directory into compiled script data in your scenario.
-You should see "scripts successfully compiled" in the Game window.
-Save the scenario since you've added scripts and trigger volume(s).
+The final steps takes place back in Sapien. with the HEK tools we need to compile the raw script source from the `data\levels\...\scripts\` directory into script data in your scenario.
+Select _File > Compile scripts_ and you should see "scripts successfully compiled" in the Game window.
+This step is not necessary for the H1A tools because the scripts under `data` are compiled automatically when the scenario is loaded or built into a map.

-At this time, you should [build the map](~h1a-tool#build-cache-file) and test the kill volumes ingame.
+Save the scenario now.
+Next, you should [build the map](~h1a-tool#build-cache-file) and test the kill volumes ingame.

 [loops]: https://en.wikipedia.org/wiki/For_loop